aabril/my.js/README.md

 ## What is this?

 This is yet another JS library in the style of	Angular.js, Ember.js, and Backbone.js.

 ## Why should you use it?

 I am not saying you should.

 ## Why did I write it?

 Because I wanted something simpler than the alternatives that provides the functionalities I needed and no more.

+## How big is it?

+The minimized version is 5K (not including jQuery.js and mustache.js).

 ## What does it depend on?

-The dynamic templates of my.js depends on jQuery and mustache.js.
+The dynamic templates of my.js depends on jQuery.js and mustache.js.
-The rest of the code does not depend on any third party library.
+The rest of the code does not depend on anything.

+## Does it work well?

+Trust no one!
+Can you help with testing?

 ## How do you use it?